bruderstein/PythonScript/docs/source/intro.rst

 	notepad.callback(addSaveStamp, [NOTIFICATION.FILEBEFORESAVE])

 Note: the actual registration happens when you run the script.
 If run this script N times, then N registrations will occur: once the event occurs,  N times the callback function will be called.
+Callbacks will be active until you close Notepad++, or disable them in a script as explained later in this section.

 Line 1 imports the datetime module so we can get today's date.

 Line 3 defines a function called ``addSaveStamp``.

-Line 4 checks that the extension of the file is '.log'.
+Line 4 checks that the extension of the currently-active file is '.log'.

 Line 5 appends text like ``"File saved on 2009-07-15"`` to the file.